 Check out local attractions.
 Visit nearby museums. art galleries and historic places.
 Learn more about your community and history while sharing time with someone else.

 Have a spa day.
 Massages, mud baths and mani-pedi's can all be fun with a friend.
 If you don't want to trek to the spa, you can do it at home as well.
 Manicures, pedicures and facials can all be done at home with minimal expense.

 Volunteer for a local charity.
 There are plenty of groups that need extra help.
 Hand out water or medals at a 5K run, prepare food at a soup kitchen or even help build a home with Habitat for Humanity.
 You can choose something that needs your help for an hour, or a day.

 For the more ambitious, jump on trampolines or run an obstacle course.
 Trampoline parks are opening around the country.
 Many include giant foam pits to dive into, basketball hoops to practice your dunking and ultimate dodgeball courts.
 There are also obstacle courses built to resemble events seen on TV like American Ninja Warrior.
 Some are stand-alone courses while others are inside water or trampoline parks.

 Challenge your friends and family to do something completely different.
 Make a list of the things you've always wanted to do or accomplish.
 Then figure out how to do those things together.
 Train as a group to run your first 5K.
 Organize your friends to become certified divers.
 Take a dance class or help each other audition for parts in your community theater.
-It's about sharing time and experiences together that deepen relationships.
+It's about sharing time and experiences that deepen relationships.

 Call for a FREE Consultation (305) 296-3434